GreenRiverSoftwareDevelopment/fast-iq/README.md

 -Everyone agrees the code is ready to move to our “finished stage”.
 -When the product owner says the functionality meets the criteria for the product.
 -All testing via manual and automation should be completed.
--Measures of security for the user and application should be completed.
+-Security measures should be completed.

 Inception Deck